 Train and Railroad Crossing Accident Attorneys in PA, NY, and NJ

-If you or a loved one have been hurt or killed in a train wreck or railroad crossing accident, contact a train accident lawyer at Munley Law.
-For more than 50 years, the team of lawyers at Munley Law have been national leaders in personal injury law and we have successfully represented people injured and killed in railroad accidents in Pennsylvania, New York, and New Jersey.
+If you have suffered an injury or lost a loved one in a train crash or railroad crossing accident, the train accident lawyers at Munley Law are here to help.
+Since 1959, Munley Law has been the go-to law firm for seriously injured victims and their families in Pennsylvania, New York, New Jersey, and nationwide.
+Unlike other personal injury firms, we have spent decades developing a special focus in cases involving trains, buses, trucks, and other major transportation accidents.
 We have been named among the Best Law Firms and Best Lawyers in America by Best Lawyers and U.S. News and World Report.
-The members of our team have consistently earned the title of Pennsylvania Super Lawyers, and have received Preeminent peer ratings from Martindale-Hubbell.
-Several members of our firm have been named to the Nation’s Top 100 Trial Lawyers and to the Million and Multi Million Dollar Advocates Forums.
+Our board-certified civil trial advocates have consistently earned the title of Pennsylvania Super Lawyers, and have received the highest peer and client ratings from Martindale-Hubbell.

-Whether you were a passenger on the train, a railroad employee, or a driver or passenger of a motor vehicle involved in the crash, you may be entitled to compensation for your injuries and/or death of your loved one.
-We welcome your inquiries and we are available to talk with you immediately and answer any questions you may have.
+Whether you were a passenger on the train, a railroad employee, or a driver or passenger in a motor vehicle involved in the crash, you may be entitled to compensation for your injuries and/or death of your loved one.
+We welcome your inquiries, and will answer your questions free of charge.
 Chat live, email, or call us at 855-866-5529.

 Due to the sheer size and speed of locomotives, train accidents almost always result in massive destruction and loss.
 These cases may involve multiple responsible parties and require in-depth investigations.
 It is important that you have a knowledgeable and experienced train accident lawyer on your side to preserve evidence, consult with industry experts, and ensure that your rights are protected.

-Each year there are approximately 3,000 accidents involving trains.
-Most of these involve a collision with another train or vehicle, a derailment, or an accident with a pedestrian at a railroad crossing.
+Each year there are more than 3,000 accidents involving trains.
+Most of these involve a collision with a car, another train or vehicle, a derailment, or a pedestrian at a railroad crossing.
 Common causes of railroad accidents include:

 - Mechanical failure

-- Conductor negligence such as distraction, drowsiness, or unsafe speed
+- Conductor negligence such as distraction, drowsiness, or speeding

 - Malfunctioning or absent lights, signals, or gates at crossings